-Old-school and ultra-light campers use rolled up clothes as a pillow, however, nowadays there are tiny, handheld inflatable pillows that will make you forgot you’re not at home in your own comfy bed, and they weigh almost nothing.
+Old-school and ultra-light campers use rolled up clothes as a pillow, however, nowadays there are tiny, handheld inflatable pillows that will make you forget you’re not at home in your own comfy bed, and they weigh almost nothing.

 Half the fun of hiking is the hot meal at the end of the day, so come prepared!